weexteam/eslint-config-weex-for-Apache-Weex/README.md

 # Weex eslint configs

-Eslint configs for weex bundle file.
+Eslint configs for weex file.
+Both `.we` and `.js` file can be linted.

 ## Usage